salomonelli/best-resume-ever/README.md

     </div>
 </page>
 ```
 - url

 ## Contribute

 Feel free to create your own templates.
 Please read this documentation carefully.
 After adding your template please add a preview as in `/public/preview` and add it to the README.
 Compile index.html for github Pages with `npm run readme`.
-If needed adjust github Pages styling in `/less/githubPages.less`.
+If needed, adjust styling of github Pages in `/less/githubPages.less`.